 Watch as many movies in as many genres as possible.
 Especially newer movies, because audience's tastes change with time.
-Why: The more movies you watch, the easier it will be to identify stories that work, characters that fascinate, original story arcs work, and it will allow you to gain a deeper understanding of story pacing.
+Why: The more movies you watch, the easier it will be to identify stories that work, characters that fascinate, original story arcs work, and it will allow you too gain a deeper understanding of story pacing.
 Each generation tells stories a little differently.
-Tastes change, these days with faster pacing and more subtext in Action and dialogue.
-In the past, you'd see a scene of a person getting into a car, driving to a destination, walking up to a door, knocking on the door, and waiting until the occupant would answer.
+Tastes change, these days with faster pacing and more subtext in Action and Dialogue.
+In the past, you'd see a scene of a person getting into car, driving to a destination, walking up to a door, knocking on the door, and waiting until the occupant would answer.
 Today we'd cut to the door being kicked in, without all the run-up.
 Personal Experience: Over the years, I've watched thousands of movies.
-I've seen how they are presented differently today.
-From this experience, I've learned what works and what doesn't.
+I've seen how differently they're presented today.
+From this experience I've learned what works and what doesn't.
 By observing the different themes and storylines that make compelling stories, I'm better able to duplicate them in my own stories.
 2. Read Thousands of Screenplays:

 Read as many screenplays as possible in different genres.
 If possible, do so, in combination with seeing the movie.
 Read screenplays that have recently been made into movies.
-Read screenplay scripts on their own because it will force you to have only the words on the page to elicit an emotional response and not influenced by the acting, directing, editing, cinematography, set design, and music one gets when watching the film.
+And you have to read screenplay scripts on their own because it will force you to have ONLY THE WORDS on the page to elicit an emotional response and not be influenced by the acting, directing, editing, cinematography, set design, and music one gets when watching the film.
 Why: Most people have difficulty following a script.
 It's not a novel.
 Reading scripts helps to understand screenplay form as well as to understand how the page translates to the screen.
 You get a sense of different screenwriting styles, voices, whether the writing is clear and concise or muddled and rambling, or if the story pulls together or falls apart.
 Reading scripts will help you see how white space is maximized.
 Personal Experience: I've read over a thousand screenplays.
 This has helped me get a better grasp on proper screenwriting structure and the shortcomings in the stories and films that have bored me.
-See 'Movie Scripts A-M' 'Movie Scripts N-Z' 'TV Scripts A-M' 'TV Scripts N-Z' 3.
+See 'Movie Scripts' 'TV Scripts' 3.
 Write a Lot:

 Write a lot.
 Make it a part of your daily routine.
 Being a writer - paid or not - is a calling.
-Why: It's been said to become good at anything requires a fabled ten thousand hours of focused effort.
-If you had a full-time job of 40 hours a week, it would take over five years to develop your expertise.
-And that is with FOCUSED CONCENTRATION, not just showing up and going through the motions.
-Since most people don't have eight free hours a day, it means it'll take over a decade.
+Why: It's been said to become good at anything requires a fabled ten thousand hours of focused concentrated effort.
+If you had a full-time job of 40 hours a week, it would take over 5 years to develop your expertise.
+And that is FOCUSED CONCENTRATION, not just showing up and going through the motions.
+Since most people don't have eight free hours a day, it really means, it'll take over a decade.
 And that is just to get into the ball game against other skilled screenwriters.
 Personal Experience: From thousands of hours of writing, I have discovered at each stage of development, I reach a point at which my writing no longer improves.
 I call it churning.
-At this point, the rewritten words feel no better than the previous words.
+At this point the rewritten words feels no better than the previous words.
 But as I developed new writing skills and came back to a project, I was surprised at how I could transform my previous work into what I felt was of a higher quality.
 4. Develop Lots of Story Ideas: